DeltaZulu-OU/DeltaZulu.Agent/README.md

 ## Current implementation status

+- **Architecture migration status (2026-07-17):** Phases 0-1 are complete and Phase 2 is active.
+Current work introduces text and structured input contracts with metadata-preserving adapters; it does not yet add Normalize parsing, LocalStream runtime behavior, or the execution-plan daemon.
 - `DeltaZulu.Pipeline` is the single reusable, multi-targeted pipeline assembly.
 Its internal `Core`, `Inputs`, `Parsing`, `Assembly`, `Streaming`, `Dispatch`, `Enrichment`, `Outputs`, and `Tunnel` boundaries are folders and namespaces, not separate projects.
 - The target has distinct text and structured input contracts.
 Inputs acquire, frame, decode, or map; `DeltaZulu.Normalize` will be the only plaintext structural parser, while deterministic/native structured inputs bypass it.
 - The current daemon remains transitional: it still executes profile-centric pipelines, uses direct `DeltaZulu.DurableBuffer` forwarding, and serializes legacy concurrent output with `ChannelOutputMultiplexer`.